 This copycat Boston Market Tuscan Herb chicken is exactly why I bought my Char-Broil Big Easy: crazy good chicken.
 Sure, I cook a lot of things on my Big Easy (well, Big Easys actually, since I have 3), but it cooks poultry like you’ve never had.
 Perfect every time and easy as you can possibly get.
 These split chicken breasts were packed with herb flavor, and had the most insanely crunchy tasty skin you’ve ever had.
 And oh so moist meat.
 This may be the best chicken I’ve ever made.

-- 4 skin-on split chicken breasts
+- 4 chicken breasts split, bone-in, skin-on

 - 2 tablespoons olive oil

 - 1 teaspoon dried basil

 - 1 teaspoon dried rosemary